 How do I get involved with the GA?

 There are plenty of opportunities to get involved with the GA on a deeper level, for instance joining a committee or working group, becoming a GA Consultant, writing an article for one of the journals, involving your students in Worldwise or participating in a current project.
+You could also submit a teaching or learning resource for the website by contacting Milan Recknagel.
 Further information about these and other opportunities is available in the Get Involved area.

 How do I book a place at the Annual Conference?

 A full conference programme and booking form are available from September on the Annual Conference pages.
 Low entrance fees entitle delegates to full access to lectures, workshops, the resources exhibition and day-time receptions.
 Please note that places on workshops are limited and will be allocated on a first-come-first-served basis.

 Who runs the GA?